riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/rest-api-bindings/provide-api-metadata.md

 ## Working with GridViewDataSet

-You can declare API controler methods which return `GridViewDataSet` and accepts `SortingOptions` and `PagingOptions`:
+You can declare API controller methods which return `GridViewDataSet` and accepts `SortingOptions` and `PagingOptions`:

 ```CSHARP
 [HttpGet]